Adam Schenk Betting Profile: The Sentry - PGA TOUR

 Schenk's Best Finishes

-- Schenk participated in 36 tournaments last season, securing three finishes in the top five and earning seven top-10 finishes.
+- Schenk played 36 tournaments last season, securing three finishes in the top five and earning seven top-10 finishes.

-- Last season Schenk had his best performance at the Valspar Championship at Innisbrook Resort (Copperhead Course).
-He shot -9 and finished second (one shot back of the winner).
+- Last season Schenk put up his best performance at the Valspar Championship, where he finished second with a score of -9 (one shot back of the winner).

-- Schenk collected 1213 points last season, ranking 24th in the FedExCup standings.
+- Schenk ranked 24th in the FedExCup standings with 1213 points last season.

 Schenk's Strokes Gained Rankings